Cape Town: Cuisine

-Food originating from or synonymous with Cape Town includes the savory sweet spiced meat dish Bobotie that dates from the 17th century.
+Food originating from or synonymous with Cape Town includes the savoury sweet spiced meat dish Bobotie that dates from the 17th century.
 The Gatsby, a sandwich filled with slap chips and other toppings, was first served in 1976 in the suburb of Athlone and is also synonymous with the city.
 The koe'sister is a traditional Cape Malay pastry described as a cinnamon infused dumpling with a cake-like texture, finished off with a sprinkling of desiccated coconut.

-Malva pudding (sometimes known as Cape Malva pudding) is a sticky sweet desert often served with hot custard is also associated with the city and dates back to the 17th century.
-A related desert dish, Cape Brandy Pudding, is also associated with the city and surrounding region.
+Malva pudding (sometimes known as Cape Malva pudding) is a sticky sweet dessert often served with hot custard is also associated with the city and dates back to the 17th century.
+A related dessert dish, Cape Brandy Pudding, is also associated with the city and surrounding region.
 Cape Town is also the home of the South African wine industry with the first wine produced in the country being bottled in the city; a number of notable wineries still exist in the city including Groot Constantia and Klein Constantia.

+Coffee culture in Cape Town is thriving, with many independent coffeehouses and cafe chains with locations across the city.
+All four of South Africa's largest cafe chains, Vida e Caffè, Seattle Coffee Company, WCafe, and Bootlegger Coffee Company, are headquartered in Cape Town.
+Furthermore, the city is home to 10 roasteries.

+Cape Town is considered one of the best cities in the world for coffee, and is known as an international coffee capital.
+In 2024, Cape Town was ranked as the world's 9th best city for coffee by US Food & Wine Magazine.
+Truth Coffee, situated in Cape Town CBD, was voted Best Coffee Shop in the World in 2015 and 2016 by the UK's Daily Telegraph and Espresso Lab in Woodstock was voted the 11th best coffee shop in the world, and the best in Africa, in 2025.

 Media

 Several newspapers, magazines and printing facilities have their offices in the city.
 Independent News and Media publishes the major English language papers in the city, the Cape Argus and the Cape Times.
 Naspers, the largest media conglomerate in South Africa, publishes Die Burger, the major Afrikaans language paper.

 Cape Town has many local community newspapers.
-Some of the largest community newspapers in English are the Athlone News from Athlone, the Atlantic Sun, the Constantiaberg Bulletin from Constantiaberg, the City Vision from Bellville, the False Bay Echo from False Bay, the Helderberg Sun from Helderberg, the Plainsman from Michell's Plain, the Sentinel News from Hout Bay, the Southern Mail from the Southern Peninsula, the Southern Suburbs Tatler from the Southern Suburbs, Table Talk from Table View and Tygertalk from Tygervalley/Durbanville.
+Some of the largest community newspapers in English are the Athlone News from Athlone, the Atlantic Sun, the Constantiaberg Bulletin from Constantiaberg, the City Vision from Bellville, the False Bay Echo from False Bay, Bolander (formerly known as the Helderberg Sun) from Helderberg, the Plainsman from Michell's Plain, the Sentinel News from Hout Bay, the Southern Mail from the Southern Peninsula, the Southern Suburbs Tatler from the Southern Suburbs, Table Talk from Table View and Tygertalk from Tygervalley/Durbanville.
 Afrikaans language community newspapers include the Landbou-Burger and the Tygerburger.

 Vukani, based in the Cape Flats, is published in Xhosa.